Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Turkey and from Sao Paulo.
+I'm losing my edge to the kids from Denmark and from Madrid.

 But I was there.